VladVador/WeakAuras/README.md

 To achieve this, simply do a triple left-click on the line where strings are (to select the entire line), then copy it.

-Also, take the time to read the line right below the strings, usually these contains precious infos like what it does or how do you customize it.
+Also, take the time to read the lines right below, usually these contains precious infos like what it does or how it may be customized it.

 ## How Can I Contribute ?

 First, we only accept -for the moment- members of Quichons guild.

-Then, you have to follow our naming rules in your code and how you display your weakauras.
+Then, you have to follow our naming rules in your code and how auras are displayed.

 You can see what already exists but it must follow this template :